misakitsubota/furima-28120/README.md

 ### Association
-- belongs_to :users
+- belongs_to :user
-- has_one :products
+- belongs_to :product
 - has_one :sending_destination